davatorium/rofi/doc/rofi.1.markdown

 If `drun-use-desktop-cache` is enabled, rebuild a cache with the content of desktop files.

+`-drun-url-launcher` *command*

+Command to open a Desktop Entry that is a Link.

 `-pid` *path*

 Make **rofi** create a pid file and check this on startup.
 The pid file prevents multiple **rofi** instances from running simultaneously.
 This is useful when running **rofi** from a key-binding daemon.